jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-02-checkpoint.md

 same thing if we subtract their sum, which is 25, at once from 50, and the remainder will be 25 as before.

-**13.** It is also easy to determine the value of similar expressions, in which both the signs + plus and - minus are found.
+<span class="art">13.</span> It is also easy to determine the value of similar expressions,
+in which both the signs + plus and - minus are found.
 For example; 12-3-5+2-1 is the same as 5.
 We have only to collect separately the sum of the numbers